-On this day in 1944, U.S. President Franklin D. Roosevelt signs the G.I.
-Bill, an unprecedented act of legislation designed to compensate returning members of the armed services–known as G.I.s–for their efforts in World War II.
+On June 22, 1944, U.S. President Franklin D. Roosevelt signs the G.I.
+Bill, an unprecedented act of legislation designed to compensate returning members of the armed services—known as G.I.s—for their efforts in World War II.

 By giving veterans money for tuition, living expenses, books, supplies and equipment, the G.I.
 Bill effectively transformed higher education in America.
 Before the war, college had been an option for only 10-15 percent of young Americans, and university campuses had become known as a haven for the most privileged classes.
 By 1947, in contrast, vets made up half of the nation’s college enrollment; three years later, nearly 500,000 Americans graduated from college, compared with 160,000 in 1939.

 As educational institutions opened their doors to this diverse new group of students, overcrowded classrooms and residences prompted widespread improvement and expansion of university facilities and teaching staffs.
 An array of new vocational courses were developed across the country, including advanced training in education, agriculture, commerce, mining and fishing–skills that had previously been taught only informally.

 The G.I.
 Bill became one of the major forces that drove an economic expansion in America that lasted 30 years after World War II.
 Only 20 percent of the money set aside for unemployment compensation under the bill was given out, as most veterans found jobs or pursued higher education.
 Low interest home loans enabled millions of American families to move out of urban centers and buy or build homes outside the city, changing the face of the suburbs.